Our guide to all the best hotels in Mayfair for your next swanky stay.

 A contemporary twist on traditional five-star luxury, the spectacular Athenaeum Hotel & Residence is a family-run hotel that is situated in the heart of Mayfair.

-Offering various rooms, suites and residences, many of which overlooking the luscious Green Park below, this is most definitely one of the best hotels in Mayfair.
+Offering various rooms, suites and residences, many of which overlook the luscious Green Park below, this is most definitely one of the best hotels in Mayfair.

 Not only are the rooms contemporary, elegant and stylish, but there are so many fantastic amenities on site, including the Restaurant Galvin, which is operated by Chris and Jeff Galvin, who are famed Michelin-starred chefs, the fabulous spa, and THE BAR, which serves up delicious cocktails.